Miserlou/Zappa/README.md

     $ zappa tail production

 By default, this will show all log items.
+In addition to HTTP and other events, anything `print`ed to `stdout` or `stderr` will be shown in the logs.

 You can use the argument `--http` to filter for HTTP requests, which will be in the Apache Common Log Format.

     $ zappa tail production --http